WHAT IS FUNCTIONAL SAFETY?

 You can view more details about the Functional Safety, SIL and SIS Cyber security course here

 If you are planning to enroll into any course related to FS or SIL, not just from Abhisam, but from any provider, then most probably you will have to take an exam after the course.

 Taking the Abhisam Functional Safety Mock Test (free) will help you test your own preparation before you take the actual exam.
 Take the Functional Safety Mock Test now.

 Offline Functional Safety Training Courses and Workshops

 In addition to the above online courses, we along with our associates, also conduct Functional Safety Training Workshops from time to time in multiple cities around the world.
-These are offered as public courses but can also be offered as on site training at your location.
+These cover all topics related to Functional Safety including a typical functional safety standard such as IEC 61511.
+They are offered as public courses but can also be offered as on site training at your location.
 Our trainers will travel to your location and deliver these programs.
 They can be customized as per your needs.